 Many things can lead to obesity.
 Especially in the world we live in today, laziness and bad eating habits are bread into most Americans when they are born.
-From playing video games excessively to eating fast food regularly, it’s becoming harder and harder to prevent obesity, let alone childhood obesity, or even morbid obesity.
+From playing video games excessively to eating fast food regularly, it’s becoming harder and harder to prevent weight gain, let alone childhood obesity or even morbid obesity.

 What is obesity?
 Obesity is defined as having a Body Mass Index of 30 or above.
-This is an industry-standard in calculating obesity based on your height and weight.
+This is an industry-standard in calculating overweight problems based on your height and weight.

-With 20% of every death worldwide caused by health problems tied to obesity, it’s time to combat obesity and take serious action.
+With 20% of every death worldwide caused by health problems tied to being heavy, it’s time to combat this global epidemic and take serious action.
 But first, we must fully understand the leading causes of obesity.
 So let’s dive in…

 1. Energy balance